 Please send your submissions via email to [email protected].
 Your email should contain:

-An as detailed description of the bug as possible and any supporting documents (source examples) that are needed to reproduce the bug.
+A detailed description of the bug and any supporting documents (source examples) that are needed to reproduce the bug

 You can read more about how to write a well structured vulnerability report here

-It should be noted that in order to comply with local AML regulations, we may be required to obtain some additional information from you before being able to pay out a bounty reward.
+In order to comply with local AML regulations, we are required to obtain some information about you prior to paying out any reward.

 All issues submitted should assume that all the requirements for safe usage of Raiden as outlined here are met.
 There is a whole category of known problems which would appear if the Ethereum blockchain would not operate normally, for example, if it is under congestion/DDOS, or if the systems of the participants are under DDOS.
 These problems are not eligible for the bug bounty.